jlewicki/tree_state_router/README.md

 ## Getting started

-The `tree_state_router` package assumes you are using the `tree_state_machine` package, and would like to provide visuals for the active states in a `TreeStateMachine`, transitioning betewen pages as the active states change.
+The `tree_state_router` package assumes you are using the `tree_state_machine` package, and would like to provide visuals for the states in a `TreeStateMachine`, transitioning between pages as the active states change.

-Once a state machine has been created, it can be passed to a `TreeStateRouter`, along with a collection of `TreeStateRoute`s that indicate how states in the state machine should be displayed.
+Once a `TreeStateMachine` has been created, it can be passed to a `TreeStateRouter`, along with a collection of `TreeStateRoute`s that indicate how states in the state machine should be displayed.

-Each route specifies a builder function that is called to produce the `Widget` that displays the state, along with an accessor for the `CurrentState` of the state machine.
-The current state can be used to post messages to the state machine in response to user input, potentially triggering a transition to a new state.
-The `TreeStateRouter` detects the state transition, and displays to the corresponding route.
+Each route specifies a builder function that is called to produce a `Widget` that displays a particular tree state.
+The function is passed an accessor for the `CurrentState` of the state machine, which can be used to post messages to the state machine in response to user input, potentially triggering a transition to a new tree state.
+The `TreeStateRouter` detects the transition, and navigates to the `TreeStateRoute` corresponding to the new state.

 The following example ilustrates these steps.
 ```dart